+Director Planning and Building

+Child Care Resources Group Update for 2019

+2019 February 4......
+Page 6

-- 1. THAT Council endorse the City's application to the UBCM's Community Child Care Planning Program to support the development of a child care needs assessment and strategy for Burnaby. - 2.
-THAT Council approve an expenditure of \$200 from the 2019 Boards, Committees and Commissions budget to support the activities of the Child Care Provider Appreciation Event in 2019 May. - 3.
-THAT this report be forwarded to the Environment and Social Planning Committee meeting for information.
+To support the 2019 workplan, it is recommended that Council endorse the City's application to the UBCM's Community Child Care Planning Program to support the development of a child care needs assessment and strategy for Burnaby.

+It is also recommended Council to approve an expenditure of up to \$200 from the 2019 Boards, Committees and Commissions budget to support the activities of the Child Care Provider Appreciation Event in 2019 May.

+Finally, it is recommended that a copy of this report be forwarded to the Environment and Social Planning Committee meeting for information.

+PLANNING AND BUILDING

+MM:sa Attachment

+cc: